-- 1. A first-time user should, as a minimum, practice cutting logs on a saw-horse or cradle. - Before first use, lay the Chainsaw on its side with its Oil Reservoir Cap facing up.
-Fill Oil Reservoir to just below neck with included bar and chain oil.
-Oil is automatically applied to the Saw Chain during operation. - Periodically during use, check the oil level to monitor oil usage.
-Add oil as needed. - Make sure that the Trigger is in the off-position, then slide the Battery Pack into battery compartment on top of Chainsaw until it clicks into place. - Place the Front Hand Guard/Chain Brake Lever in normal operating (disengaged) position by pulling it back toward the Front Handle.
+- 1. A first-time user should, as a minimum, practice cutting logs on a saw-horse or cradle. - Before first use, fill Oil Reservoir to just below neck with included bar and chain oil.
+Oil is automatically applied to the Saw Chain during operation. - 3.
+Periodically during use, check the Oil Level Window to monitor oil usage.
+Add oil as needed.